My first job out of college was with a defense contractor that required I get a security clearance.

 5. Shopping without a cashback app

-We all know to use a cashback credit card but did you know there are a ton of apps that pay you rewards for the money you're already spending?
-My two favorite is Ibotta.
+We all know to use a cashback credit card but did you know there are a ton of apps that pay you rewards for the money you’re already spending?
+My two favorites are Shopkick for in-person shopping and Topcashback for online shopping.

-Ibotta is an app that gives you cash for scanning your grocery store receipts.
+Shopkick is an app that gives you cash for scanning your grocery store receipts.
 You unlock rebates for the items you buy, including generic products like fruits and vegetables, and you can cash out for cash or an Amazon gift card.

 When you own a car, the law requires you to get insurance.